Points of quantum $\mathrm{SL}_n$ coming from quantum snakes: Fock-Goncharov snakes

 \subsubsection{Generic triples and quadruples of flags}

-For three or four flags, there are at least two possible notions of genericity.
-Here we discuss one of them, the Maximum Span Property; for a complementary notion, the Minimum Intersection Property, see \cite[\S 2.10]{DouglasThesis20}.
+There are at least two notions of genericity for a configuration of flags.
+We will use just one of them, the Maximum Span Property; for a complementary notion, the Minimum Intersection Property, see \cite[\S 2.10]{DouglasThesis20}.